deepaksibar/d-utility/README.md

 # JS Utility
-Utility is a collection of general purpose util methods which is commonly used by programmers in any project
+  JS Utility is a collection of general purpose javascript utility components which is commonly used by programmers in node projects.

+## Installation
+  npm install jsutility

+## Usage:
+	var jsutility = require('jsutility');
+  jsutility.printMsg("This is a message from the demo package");